tyrese-s/portfolio-page/README.md

 # portfolio-page

-Project portfolio page using JavaScript, HTML and CSS
+Project portfolio page using HTML and CSS